IntronicCNVs/Background-models/README.md

 deletions_introns_genes_ages.RData
 RData object containing coordinates of deletions, intronic ranges, exons ranges and gene evolutionary ages, necessary for running all analyses.

+comparison_intronic_vs_intergenic_regions.R

+Script to compare intronic regions with intergenic regions of similar size.
+It selects a set of 500 introns, finds 500 comparable intergenic regions and then compares the number and size of deletions from the 1000 Genomes Project (Sudmant Nature).
+RData file data_for_comparison_intron_intergenic.RData contains the necessary objects for running the script.